- The earliest known evidence of man in our country was in Bori in Maharashtra and dates back to 1.4 million years ago

 - It had a distinctive microlithic industry, and its inhabitants subsisted on hunting and pastoralism.
 The cultivation of plants around 7000-6000 B.C. is suggested in Rajasthan from a study of the deposits of the former Salt Lake, Sāmbhar.

-- Situated in the Vindhya range, 45 km south of Bhopal, it has more than 500 painted rock shelters, distributed in an area of 10 sq km.
+- The people of the paleolithic and Mesolithic ages practiced painting.
+Prehistoric art appears in several places, but Bhimbetka in Madhya Pradesh is a striking sight.
+Situated in the Vindhya range, 45 km south of Bhopal, it has more than 500 painted rock shelters, distributed in an area of 10 sq km.

-- Perching birds, which live upon grain, are absent in the earliest group of paintings, which evidently belongs to the hunting/gathering economy.
+- Perching birds, which live upon grain, are absent in the earliest group of paintings, which evidently belong to the hunting/gathering economy.

 1. The use of larger stones as tools was the characteristic feature